Five Cybersecurity Tips During Coronavirus Pandemic

 Have a secure connection.

 Free or unknown Wi-Fi sources may be operated by cybercriminals who can easily steal the data users’ transmit while on their networks.
+A perfect example is if you’re using Mac, Intego Mac Internet Security X9 is effective in protecting Mac users from the dangers of the internet.

 People should not connect to wireless networks that aren’t recognized, especially those with “free” in the name or those defined as an “unsecured computer-to-computer network.”